smiley22/S22.Imap/Examples.md

 								}
 								else
 								{
-									// Skip this attachment, it's not a zip archive return false;
+									// Skip this attachment, it's not a zip archive. return false;
 								}
 							}

-							// fetch MIME part and include it in the returned MailMessage instance return true;
+							// Fetch MIME part and include it in the returned MailMessage instance. return true;
 						}
 					);